“Begin in low elevation old-growth forest and climb to a great views from a fire lookout.”

 — Trail Run Project Staff

 Fall Colors · Views · Wildflowers

-Beginning in low elevation old growth forest the route climbs to a ridge crest and follows it to a great views from a fire lookout.
-The trail is moderate and easy to hike, becoming slightly rocky as you near the fire lookout.
+Beginning in low elevation old-growth forest, the route climbs to a ridge crest and follows it to a great views from a fire lookout.
+The trail is moderate and easy to run, becoming slightly rocky as you near the fire lookout.

 This would be a great trail run.
 Moderate amount of rocky trail near the lookout.

-Beginning in old growth forest the trail climbs gently to a junction at one mile.
-The route goes left here passing Dickey Lake at one and half miles.
-Soon after the trail climbs out of the Dickey Lake basin meeting the Bull of the Woods trail at two miles.
-AT this junction you head left along the ridge the trail running gently up the ridge and opening up views as you cross a few talus slopes.
-Eventually the trail switchbacks twice giving you views of both Jefferson and Hood.
-A short steeper section brings you to the lookout with it's rock gardens and expansive views.
+At this junction, you head left along the ridge, the trail running gently up the ridge and opening up views as you cross a few talus slopes.
+Eventually, the trail switchbacks twice, giving you views of both Jefferson and Hood.
+A short steeper section brings you to the lookout, with its rock gardens and expansive views.
 Retrace the route to return to the trailhead.